 Leaving a financial legacy is a wonderful achievement.
-There's something to be said for sharing the wealth while experiencing the joy of giving.
+However, there's something to be said for sharing the wealth when you can experience the joy of giving.
 If you're worried about taxes taking a bite, you might be surprised at how much you can give away before the federal gift tax becomes an issue.
+Here's what you need to know.

-You can make gifts of up to $14,000 (per giftee) to as many people as you wish during the 2016 calendar year, and generally no gift tax will be due.* This gift-tax annual exclusion (which is periodically inflation adjusted) allows you to give away a substantial amount.
+For starters, you can make gifts of up to $14,000 (per person) to as many people as you wish during the 2017 calendar year and generally no gift tax will be due.* This gift-tax annual exclusion (which is periodically inflation adjusted) allows you to give away a substantial amount.
 For example, you could give eight grandchildren $14,000 each this year — $112,000 total — and no gift tax would be due.
-Your gifts can be cash, securities or other property.
-And, you can make the gifts to anyone, not just relatives.
+Your gifts can be cash, securities, or other property.
+And you can make the gifts to anyone, not just relatives.

-Married couples who satisfy certain tax law requirements can agree to split their gifts: All gifts made by either spouse to third parties during the calendar year are considered one-half by one spouse and one-half by the other.
+Married couples who satisfy certain tax law requirements can agree to split their gifts.
+With gift splitting, all gifts made by either spouse to third parties during the calendar year are considered made one half by one spouse and one half by the other.
 That way, a couple's combined annual exclusion gifts can be as much as $28,000 per recipient.

 Gifts that aren't protected by the gift-tax annual exclusion generally count against the cumulative amount that can be protected from gift and estate tax by your unified credit.
-This basic exclusion amount is currently $5.43 million.
+This basic exclusion amount is currently $5.49 million (this is also inflation adjusted).

 Transfers to spouses generally are not subject to gift tax due to a marital deduction (exceptions apply).
 Similarly, gifts to charities aren't taxed in most circumstances because of a charitable deduction.